 When there is leftover corn after the meal, wrap it in plastic wrap and keep it in the refrigerator, then simply reheat the corn on the cob by following the methods below.

-1. Reheating Corn on the Cob in the Boiling Water
+How to Reheat Corn on the Cob in the Boiling Water:

 The time of year when you have leftover fresh corn on the cob indicates that it’s summertime, so you may want to avoid heating up your oven just to reheat leftovers.
 Here are the steps you need to follow to reheat corn on the cob using boiling water.